Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth could make employees less competitive and uninspiring, both within the company and on the wider job market.
+Lack of personal growth could make employees less competitive and uninspiring, both within the company as well as on the job market.

-- Seek Mentoring: Find a mentor who will offer advice, guidance, connections, or point out areas of improvement.
+- Look for Mentoring: Find one who will provide direction, assistance, collaborations, connections, or point out areas for improvement.

-- Continuous Education: Consider taking additional courses, certificates, or degrees program relevant to the job.
+- Continuous Education: Consider taking additional courses, certificates or degrees programs that relate to your field of work.

 Negativity

-Negativity is not a good thing in any workplace.
-It makes people feel uncomfortable, which makes communications difficult and hinders growth opportunities.
-Aside from destroying relationships with colleagues and supervisors, it could result in professional stalling.
+Negativity has no place in any work environment.
+It causes people to feel uncomfortable, which makes communications difficult and hinders growth opportunities.
+Along with causing problems with colleagues and supervisors, it could lead to professional stalling.

 Overcommitting Workload